keeshux/bitcoinspv/README.markdown

 The `WaSPVTests` target comes with a couple of automated tests.
 They don't completely test all the library features (especially the networking area), but they're certainly required to succeed.
 A single fail guarantees that something's broken.

+Some tests write files on disk under `WaSPVTests` within the global simulator `Library/Caches` directory.

 ### Basic usage

 Developers familiar with bitcoinj may recall some of the class names in the following snippets: